shimizukawa/chef-python-build/README.md

 python-build Cookbook
 ======================

-This cookbook build and install python versions from official source.
+This cookbook build and install several python versions from official source.
+Python-2.4, 2.5, 2.6, 2.7, 3.0, 3.1, 3.2, 3.3. however 3.0 is limited work with 'packages' attribute.

 Requirements
 ------------